The Hydra of ‘Hybrid War’

 Confronted with what Russian officials and experts are calling hybrid warfare—and a stalled offensive in Ukraine, Russian officials have made a notable shift in recent months to underscore Russia’s nuclear weapons capacity and to make clear that they see this war as a confrontation of nuclear powers.

 In February, Putin pointedly suspended Russian participation in the New START treaty, the centerpiece of U.S.-Russian nuclear arms control, which limits warheads and the infrastructure that deploys them.
 In the weeks that followed, Foreign Minister Sergei Lavrov charged, “[I]n fact, and in essence de jure, NATO countries are directly participating in the conflict on the side of Kyiv.
-This reckless course substantially raises the rise of military confrontation between nuclear powers.”
+This reckless course substantially raises the threat of military confrontation between nuclear powers.”

 Putin announced in March that he would answer British plans to provide Ukrainian forces with depleted uranium shells by deploying tactical nuclear weapons to Belarus.
 Commenting on the Russian nukes on Belarusian territory, President Alexander Lukashenko boasted that “the bombs are three times more powerful than at Hiroshima and Nagasaki.
 They could kill a million people at once.”
 Anticipating completion of the delivery in July, Russia will retain control of the weapons, which gives the Kremlin additional flexibility in potentially targeting Poland and the Baltic states in addition to Ukraine.